 It wasn’t long after that when the crowd began to roll in.
 Ray gathered that some sort of event was about to start.
 The crowd suddenly began to roar.
 Ray looked towards the stage and gasped in shock.
 Azaliea walked onto the stage smiling and waving at the crowd.
 Instead of her usual clothes, she wore a light purple kimono with a skirt that flared out.
 As the music began to play, she rose a fan to her face and began to dance.

-Ray watched in amazement as she continued to dance around the stage.
-He was also amazed how loved she was by the people around him.
+Ray watched in amazement as Azaliea continued to dance around the stage.
+He was also amazed by how loved she was by the people around him.
 He wondered why the population respected someone as young as her.
 The sun shined upon her silky brown hair as it drifted through the gentle breeze, every movement she made was more beautiful than the next.
 Her delicate hands guided the mauve fan, twirling around in grace.
 Her smile dazzled the crowd with its beauty.
 She rose the fan to the lavender skies and closed it as she finished her dance with a curtsy.

 When the song finished, she jumped off the stage and ran towards him.